adnanZe/Javascript-Control-Structures/README.md

 # Javascript Control Structures

-:clipboard: REQUIREMENTS: Using control structures (if, for, while), do the following:
+:clipboard: Requirements: Using control structures (if, for, while), do the following:

 :pushpin: display in the console the numbers from 1 to 20